 The Student Union Building is considered the hub of campus activities.
 It offers the Chieftain dining area and student lounges.
-Student Life administrative offices, the Student Government (ASSU), the Spectator, (student newspaper), various club and organization offices and the Campus Assistance Center are also located in the Student Union.
+Student Life administrative offices, the Student Government (ASSU), the Spectator, (student newspaper), various club and organization offices.
+The Campus Assistance Center and Volunteer Center are also located in the Student Union.

-The Campus Assistance Center is a one-step information, resource, and referral service available for all students.
-This Center will also, in coopertion with the Admissions Office, coordinate campus tours for prospective students.
+The Campus Assistance Center is a one-stop information, resource, and referral service available for all students.
+This Center, in cooperation with the Admissions Office, coordinates campus tours for prospective students.